-When calling the Sync API, you may encounter the following HTTP status codes.
+When calling the Sync Labs API, you may encounter the following HTTP status codes.
 These are returned at the HTTP level before any generation-specific error codes.

-Here’s a comprehensive list of Sync lip sync API error codes you may encounter, grouped by category and ordered from most common to least common.
+Here’s a comprehensive list of Sync Labs lip sync API error codes you may encounter, grouped by category and ordered from most common to least common.

-Message: “The requested model is not supported for this operation.”
+generation_unsupported_modelMessage: “The requested model is not supported for this operation.”

 Description: This error is thrown when you attempt to use a model that is not compatible with the current operation or API endpoint.